peteroupc/CBOR/docs/PeterO.PrecisionContext.md

  * <i>exponentMaxSmall</i>: The maximum exponent.

- * <i>clampNormalExponents</i>: Whether to clamp a number's significand to the given maximum precision (if it isn't zero) while remaining within the exponent range.
+ * <i>clampNormalExponents</i>: Whether to clamp a number's significand to the given maximum precision if it isn't zero) while remaining within the exponent range.

 ### ToString

     public override string ToString();

 Gets a string representation of this object.
-Note that the format is not intended to be parsed and may change at any time.
+Note that the format is not ntended to be parsed and may change at any time.

 <b>Return Value:</b>